Thebusycrab/SCOM_MPFragments/README.md

 # SCOM_MPFragments

-There are Some cool MP fragments written BY Kavin Holman, when i first used the VSA Extention, it was fun to learn from thease fragments.
+There are some cool MP fragments written by Kavin Holman, when I first used the VSA Extention, it was fun to learn from thease fragments.

-This reporsitory is for MP fragments that i have written during my Authoring assignments.
+This reporsitory is for MP fragments that I have written during my authoring assignments.

-Thease are strictly on AS IS basis, i am not responsible for any issues.
+Thease are strictly on AS IS basis, I am not responsible for any issues.